andresebr/kumodd/README.md

 time stamps to match exactly the time stamps in Google Drive.

 Kumod maps Google Drive time stamps to file system time stamps as follows:

 Google Drive Time Stamp	| File System Time Stamp :----------------	| :----------------
 modifiedByMeDate	| Last Modified time lastViewedByMeDate	| Last Accessed time createdDate		| Created time

-Google Drive also provides a modifiedDate; however, Kumodd uses ByMe dates for Last Modified and Accessed to avoid potential confusion.

 Last Access times can be altered by subsequent access to downloaded files.
 This can be avoided on Linux using the noatime mount option.
 It can be avoided on Windows using